meettyj/Tobacco-on-Twitter/Analysis/paperSummary.md

   - Disease
   - Male and Female
   - Body Weight
+  - break up
   - Does drinking alcohol cause people to post more tweets?
   - Does drinking alcohol cause people to be more offensive? (e.g. more dirty word)
   - Attitude towards life by annalyzing attitude towards alcohol?
   - the different possible dissease that may happened in male and female. (e.g. breast cancer & fetal alcohol spectrum disorder (FASD) in female)

 ## The Natural Experiment Design
 Based on the change of social media itself.
+I guess we need to check the updating history of Twitter.

 ## The Interrupted Time-Series Design
-Based on time to evaluate the casual relationship.
+Some interruption occurs, based on time to evaluate the casual relationship.